How to get Great WordPress SEO with the Yoast SEO Plugin

 Let’s quickly go over the items we have yet to discuss.

 Ideally, your keyphrase should be evenly distributed throughout your article.
-If you wish to include this metric within your SEO score, you’ll need to purchase a premium license for the Yoast SEO plugin.
+If you wish to include this metric within your SEO score, you’ll need to purchase a license for Yoast Premium.

 Keyphrase in Introduction